nikolakon/nikolakon.github.io/disclaimer.md

  full IP address be transmitted to a Google server in the USA and shortened there.
 The IP address transmitted by your browser in the context of Google Analytics is not merged with other Google data.
 On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity and to provide the website operator with other services related to website and Internet use.
-Our legitimate interest in data processing also lies in these purposes.
-The legal basis for the use of Google Analytics is § 15 para.
-3 TMG and Art.
-6 para.
-1 lit. f GDPR.
-The data sent by us and linked to cookies, user-identifiers (e.g. User-IDs) or advertising-identifiers are automatically deleted after 14 months.
-Data whose retention period has been reached is automatically deleted once a month.
 For more information on terms of use and data protection, please visit <a href="https://www.google.com/analytics/terms/gb.html" target="_blank"> https://www.google.com/analytics/terms/gb.html</a> or
 <a href="https://policies.google.com/?hl=en" target="_blank"> https://policies.google.com/?hl=en</a>.